tsunami416604/azure-docs.hu-hu/articles/governance/policy/tutorials/create-custom-policy-definition.md

 }
 ```

-Azure Resource Graph (Preview) can be used through [Cloud Shell](https://shell.azure.com), making it a fast and easy way to explore the properties of your resources.
+Azure Resource Graph can be used through [Cloud Shell](https://shell.azure.com), making it a fast and easy way to explore the properties of your resources.

 ## <a name="determine-the-effect-to-use"></a>Determine the effect to use

 Deciding what to do with your non-compliant resources is nearly as important as deciding what to evaluate in the first place.
 Each possible response to a non-compliant resource is called an [effect](../concepts/effects.md).
 The effect controls if the non-compliant resource is logged, blocked, has data appended, or has a deployment associated to it for putting the resource back into a compliant state.

 For our example, Deny is the effect we want as we do not want non-compliant resources created in our Azure environment.
 Audit is a good first choice for a policy effect to determine what the impact of a policy is before setting it to Deny.
 One way to make changing the effect per assignment easier is to parameterize the effect.
 See [parameters](#parameters) below for the details on how.